OliverIgnetik/Data-Structures-Algorithms-Python/README.md

 ## Overview

 This repository is a collection of algorithms and data structures python.Included are some helpful examples of more advanced Python concepts like decorators and abstract base classes.

-Please check the `anaconda-project.yml` file for dependencies and package versions.
+If you are using conda for dependency managemen please check the `anaconda-project.yml` file for dependencies and package versions.

+If you are using mise and pip, please do the following:

+1. `mise local python@3.11`
+2. `python -m venv venv`
+3. `source venv/bin/activate`
+4. `pip install -r requirements.txt`
+5. `deactivate` (when you are finished)

 ### Data Structures